nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_trigger.md

   {% endfor %}
 </table>

-Steps 2 and 3 are required as should the message not be destined for another practice in the federation, MESH mailbox configuration at the target practice would cause any message to be undeliverable.
-MESH will be [configured to allow message flow](integration_mesh.html#configurating-mesh-to-enable-message-flow) for this use case only within a federation boundary.

-Additionally, in a scenario where both the sending and receiving practice are operating the same GP principal clinical system, updating the registered practice may be performed directly within that system infrastructure.
+In a scenario where both the sending and receiving practice are operating the same GP principal clinical system, updating the registered practice may be performed directly within that system infrastructure.

 ## Defining when message should be sent ##